omec-project/upf/README.md

 The combination of PFCP Agent and UP4 is usually referred to as P4-UPF.
 While BESS-UPF denotes the combination of PFCP Agent and the BESS datapath.

-PFCP Agent internally abstracts different datapaths using a common API, while the different plug-ins can use spcific southbound protocols to communicate with the different datapath instances.
+PFCP Agent internally abstracts different datapaths using a common API, while the different plug-ins can use specific southbound protocols to communicate with the different datapath instances.
 Support for new datapaths can be provided by implementing new plugins.

 ### Feature List